-One of the most popular Vietnamese foods is the Vietnamese fresh spring rolls.
-There is a lot of confusion about the names of these fresh spring rolls as some people call them to spring rolls, others salad rolls, and some summer rolls.
+One of the most famous Vietnamese foods is the Vietnamese fresh spring rolls.
+There is a lot of confusion about the names of these fresh spring rolls as some people call them to spring rolls, others salad rolls and summer rolls.

-The Vietnamese word of the Vietnamese Fresh Spring rolls is not even the same in the Vietnamese language.
-North, Central, and South Vietnam all call the Vietnamese fresh spring rolls by a different name.
+The Vietnamese word for the Vietnamese Fresh Spring rolls is not even the same in the Vietnamese language.
+North, Central, and South Vietnam all call the Vietnamese fresh spring rolls by a different names.

 Vietnamese Fresh Spring Roll Recipes